 Correction and crypto crash are two different things.
 Correction is a normal market behavior which makes the ups-and-downs in price of an asset look like a staircase or curved line.
 Crypto crash is when the market drops sharply and stays at low prices for a long time (weeks, months).

-For example, the Arbitrum (ARB) price and chart shows that Arbitrum’s price has been going up and down in a regular pattern since its creation in 2017.
+For example, the Arbitrum (ARB) price and chart shows that Arbitrum’s price has been going up and down in a regular price action pattern since its creation in 2017.
 We can say it’s in a correction state now.

 Related Read: Best Books About Cryptos

 A crypto correction is a decline in the price of a cryptocurrency.
 Declines in prices do not always constitute corrections; they are sometimes caused by external factors, such as government regulations or fluctuations in the value of fiat currencies.